jatnnik/blog/src/content/posts/some-thoughts-on-ai.md

 ---
-title: Some thoughts on AI
+title: Some Thoughts on AI
-publishDate: 2025-02-12
+date: 2025-02-12
-isDraft: false
 ---

-# Some thoughts on AI
+# Some Thoughts on AI

 AI is here to stay, that's for sure.
 It's a great tool for reviewing and refactoring code, writing tests, debugging problems etc.